liquidg3/altair/README.md

 Altair was build with the vision of creating what we've coined as, "experiences of everything."
-This is more than just connecting to devices: it's orchestrating complex interactions between those devices in such a way as to blend the technology so beautifully into our lives that we don't even know that it's there and wonder how we lived without it.
+This is more than just connecting to devices: it's orchestrating complex interactions between those devices in such a way as to blend the technology so beautifully into our lives that we don't even know that it's there.
+Not only that, but we quickly begin to question how we ever lived without it.

 But, controlling devices is only one of many things Altair can do (through the Altair:Jarvis module).
 You can download and enable the Titan:Alfred module to have web server functionality through [express](http://expressjs.com/) or any other